 Baron Trump’s Marvellous Underground Journey

-Ingersoll Lockwood, an American political writer, lawyer and novelist, combined a unique mixture of science fiction and fantasy into his novels from the late 1800s.
+Ingersoll Lockwood, wrote Baron Trump’s Marvellous Underground Journey and was an American political writer, lawyer and novelist, combined a unique mixture of science fiction and fantasy into his novels from the late 1800s.
 Two of his most popular works of literature were illustrated children’s stories, focusing on a peculiar fictional character whose name rings a bell in 2017: Baron Trump.

 Trump, an aristocratically wealthy young man living in Castle Trump, is the protagonist of Lockwood’s first two fictional novels, The Travels and Adventures of Little Baron Trump and His Wonderful Dog Bulgar and Baron Trump’s Marvelous Underground Journey.
 The little boy, who has an unending imagination and “a very active brain,” is bored of the luxurious lifestyle he has grown so accustomed to.
 In a twist of fate, Trump visits Russia to embark on an extraordinary adventure that will shape the rest of his life.